adelebai/distributed-ml-prototype/README.md

 This will set up a server on localhost if running locally.

 ## Finally, you need to create a separate instance (while parameter_server is running) and run learner.py
+You may need to edit the main function here and replace the ps_url with your own.
 Example usage
 ```
 python learner.py